gbmhunter/blog/content/programming/general/doxygen.md

 {{< figure src="/images/2013/05/doxygen-logo.png"   >}}

 It is essentially a program which looks through your source code and extracts information about functions, variables, enumerations, defines and almost everything else, including special comments and identifies that you place in the code, and compiles it into a nice looking html, pdf, or latex document.
-With the right commands, you can create a customised main page, linking between similar functions, automatic bug/todo lists, insert latex equations and more!
+With the right commands, you can create a customized main page, linking between similar functions, automatic bug/todo lists, insert latex equations and more!

 {{< figure src="/images/2013/05/doxygen-html-documentation-screenshot.png" width="1919px" caption="Screenshot of the html documentation that Doxygen generates with properly commented code."  >}}